kboul/jotto/README.md

 # Jotto

-A React & Node.js app to learn testing.
+A React & Node.js app to learn & practice react, redux testing.

 ## Install all dependencies for both front-end & back-end